 A major in English Teaching also serves as excellent preparation for advanced study in English and related areas, for research, and for law school.

 In addition, the English Teaching Program is accredited by the National Council for the Accreditation of Teacher Education.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-In addition, the Department of English offers several scholarships and awards for new and outstanding English majors.
+In addition, the Department of English offers numerous scholarships and awards for outstanding English majors.

 The Graduate Catalog and Undergraduate Catalog of Indiana State University are the documents of authority for all students.
 The requirements given in the catalogs supersede information issued by any academic department, program, college, or school.
 The University reserves the right to change the requirements at any time.